LinkChess/website/docs/intro.md

 *   **Frontend:** A Vite + React web application built with TypeScript and Tailwind CSS that provides the user interface for viewing game state, playing games, accessing demos, and managing settings.
 *   **Database:** A SQLite database (`server/chess_games.db`) used by the backend to store game history and metadata.

 Navigate through the documentation sections to learn more about each component, how to set up the system, and how to contribute.

+*(Note: This documentation supports [Mermaid](https://mermaid.js.org/) syntax for diagrams and flowcharts.
+You'll see examples in the Hardware and Software sections.)*